siddhesh-sinha/e-yantra_competition/README.md

 # e-yantra_competition
-e-yantra till now has launched tsk-2

-task 3 also has been launched

-the code of task 3 can be found in task 2 folder
+The code of task 3 can be found in task 2 folder

+# Final Task
-final task has been launched its a hybrid video need to make 3 vids can we do a quick collab on friday for line following ? and can we get line following code need inspi
+1. Final task has been launched its a hybrid video
+2. We need to make 3 vids
+3. can we do a quick collab on friday for line following?
+4. Can we get line following code need inspiration